zhxu33/cyberpunk2088/README.md

 ## Job to do
 1. add merchant and guide near double jump position
+2. add audio for every scene
-2. add attacking for boss (if we have time)
+3. add attacking for boss (if we have time)
-3. add fragmanted story
+4. add fragmanted story (if we have timne)